How the ARIAS are judged

 The ARIAS are judged by over 200 senior audio and radio practitioners, drawn from all sectors of the industry.
 Judges are organised into judging panels, which range in size from 8 to 15 people per category, depending on the number of entries submitted.
 Each panel is chaired by a Head Judge, who is a Fellow or Trustee of the Radio Academy.

-Entries are organised into pools – Pool A is for content from the BBC, Pool B is for content from Commercial and Other Radio, and Pool C is for podcasts that don’t come under either of the other pools.
+- Pool C is for podcasts that don’t come under either of the other pools.
 (Pool C doesn’t apply in all categories)

 Judges listen to all entries and read all submissions, then anonymously score them against four criteria: Creativity, Impact, Production, and Meets The Rubric.
 The top three entries from each pool form the nominations list.